 - Gallery Layout: Choose the number of rows and columns that you want to display in each gallery.

-- Pagination Type: Choose between Simple & Classic or Numerical pagination type that will display a previous & next button or numbered pages respectively at the end of the gallery.
+- Pagination Type: Choose between Simple & Classic, Numerical, Load More, and Show all pagination types that will display a previous & next button or numbered pages respectively at the end of the gallery.

 You can preview all of the changes in the live preview section.
 When you are done configuring the settings, click Save.